obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

     - Done Date can be added either with the 'Tasks: Toggle task done' command or by clicking the task's checkbox when in Live Preview or Reading views.
   - It does not yet offer `when done`.
     - This phrase still needs to be typed manually.
+- It currently pops up when editing completed tasks.
+This may be changed in future.

 ## Common Questions